pytorch/examples/README.md

 - Hogwild training of shared ConvNets across multiple processes on MNIST
 - Training a CartPole to balance in OpenAI Gym with actor-critic
 - Natural Language Inference (SNLI) with GloVe vectors, LSTMs, and torchtext
+- Time sequence prediction - create an LSTM to learn Sine waves

 Additionally, a list of good examples hosted in their own repositories: